danbev/learning-ai/notes/trustification/task.md

 Just as an example to experiment with this idea there is [vex.py](../../embeddings/python/src/vex.py).

+This example is just creating embeddings and computing the distance between them.
+It is not using a vector database.
+But it could be a starting point for experimenting with this idea and vector databases have more features like filtering and such and might be worth looking into.

 What is the benefit of this?
 The motivation would be that we might then be able to extract all the dependencies of a project from whatever build system, or package information